x1nchen/go-micro/README.md

 picked up with minimal overhead for all sorts of new applications that have a low memory or low resource footprint.
 The assumption is there are places which would like to use distributed apps just as embedded systems or web assembly, unikernels, and related targets that would benefit from a framework that defined these as primitives for such use.

-### Where is the top level Service definition?

-The top level service definition has been moved to the [app](https://github.com/asim/nitro/tree/master/app) package.
-Nitro exploded in terms of the interfaces it offered.
-While originally it was a small library, this increase in packages has meant the top level can't really provide full scope for everything.
-It's unclear at this time whether the top level definition should return.

-### Where are the default initialised interfaces?

-The defaults are gone.
-This proved to be a bad design pattern which meant one definition of an interface needed to live along side it.
-Over time it became quite complex and switching out meant you had a pre-initialised implementation there with a lot of cleanup that wasn't possible.
-So removing it feels as though a cleaner approach to interface design and modularisation of packages.

-### Where is the cmd package, flag parsing etc?

-These are also gone.
-The complexity of this code was quite honestly horrible.
-The command package had to make assumptions about how to load plugins because every package depends on other package.
-As a whole system this became impossible to maintain and even in Micro we'll be looking to scrap it for simpler initialisation.
-The flag parsing, plugin loading, etc is all gone in favour of users self defining it.
-What we find is most plugins require more initialisiation than what we can provide as hard coded values.
-For this reason we may look into [github.com/google/wire](https://github.com/google/wire) as a better alternative.

 ### How do Nitro and Micro now differ?